-Tip: Regularly check your dog’s teeth for any signs of the fibers being wrapped around their teeth.
+Tip: Regularly check your dog’s teeth for any signs that fibers are wrapped around their teeth.
 In addition, inspect rope toys regularly or avoid them entirely if you have an unpredictable super chewer on your hands.

 Did you know?
 When dogs lick into something, pleasure endorphins are released in their brain, helping them calm down.
 Lick mats can soothe your best bud in stressful situations like nail clipping sessions, scary trips to the vet, and bath time.
 By deflecting your pet’s attention to licking and eating, it makes them less prone to bark or chew on furniture.

-With a simple cheek swab — test for 215+ genetic health risks, 350+ breeds, and 35+ physical traits.
+An Embark Breed + Health Kit tests for 215+ genetic health risks, 350+ breeds, and 35+ physical traits with a simple cheek swab.
 Embark’s health report makes it easy to send your pup’s results to their vet to make a care plan for all their years to come.
 Get ahead of canine diseases that occur later in life including glaucoma, degenerative myelopathy, and dilated cardiomyopathy, three of the most common adult-onset diseases in dogs.
-Knowing that your dog is predisposed as early as possible means starting prevention or treatment early too.
-Give the gift of discovery this holiday season.
+Knowing that your dog is predisposed as early as possible means starting prevention or treatment early, too.

-The perfect dog brush for long-haired dogs and dog brush for short-haired dogs — the natural bamboo, round-tip bristles feel great on skin.
+The perfect dog brush for both long-coated and short-coated dogs, the Bampooch bamboo dog brush has round-tip bristles that are gentle on your dog.
 The natural bamboo wood brushes reduce static that can be caused by brushing, allowing a pleasant instead of a shocking experience.
-A gentle dog grooming brush for long-haired dogs and great for detangling.
-It can be used on wet or dry fur makes the perfect dog washing brush.
+This brush is great for detangling.
+It can be used on wet or dry fur.

 Tip: Groom your dog regularly.
 Grooming is a part of keeping dogs healthy.
 Plus, it helps you become more familiar with their body so you’ll notice early on if anything is usual and/or needs veterinary attention.

-With Furbo Dog Camera, your dog will feel like you’re there, even when you’re not.
-This camera not only lets you see and talk to your canine companion, but it also allows you to toss treats to him when you’re not home.
-Used by over 5,000 vets and professional dog trainers, this camera is designed to help keep your pup safe and happy.
+With the Furbo dog camera, your dog will feel like you’re there, even when you’re not.
+This camera not only lets you see and talk to your canine companion, but it also allows you to toss treats to them when you’re not home.
+Used by over 5,000 veterinarians and professional dog trainers, this camera is designed to help keep your pup safe and happy.
 It has night vision, a 160-degree wide-angle view day and night, a barking alert that detects when your dog is barking and can record videos.

 We asked Dr. Erika Olney, DVM about buying safe treats for your pup.
-These were her expert tips when giving something tasty as a gift for your dog or puppy:
+Here are her expert tips when giving something tasty as a gift for your dog or puppy: